-Timescale Activity 4 months before completion Review progress and ensure on track as part of regular PM process Line Manager and Training Provider identify any gaps and create a plan for the final 3 months to complete the learning Line Manager, Apprentice and Training Provider meet to review requirements for Final Assessment and start to shape content of project & portfolio Develop proposal for the 2 components of the Final Assessment.
-Line Manager reviews for relevance to role; Training Provider reviews for fit and coverage of the standard

-3 months before completion (subject to 'gateway' decision by LM & TP • Line Manager and Training Provider sign off the agreed components and outline content of the project & portfolio Apprentice completes the work on both components, with support from Line Manager and Training Provider. that apprentice is ready to progress to final assessment) Apprentice submits project and portfolio 2 weeks before the date on which they attend the panel interview to make their presentation
+310177/ VI.
+Timescale Activity Up to 6 months before gateway Apprentice starts to collate evidence for portfolio.
+Up to 4 months before completion Review progress and ensure on track as part of regular PM process Line Manager and Training Provider identify any gaps and create a plan for the final 3 months to complete the learning Line Manager, Apprentice and Training Provider meet to review requirements for Final Assessment and start to shape content of project & portfolio Develop proposal for the 2 components of the Final Assessment.
+Line Manager reviews for relevance to role; Training Provider reviews for fit and coverage of the standard Up to 3 months beforecompletion (subject to 'gateway' decision by LM & TP) Line Manager and Training Provider sign off the agreed components and outline content of the project & portfolio Apprentice completes the work on both components, with support from Line Manager and Training Provider.
+Agree that apprentice is ready to progress to final assessment) Apprentice submits project and portfolio 2 weeks before the date on which they attend the panel interview to make their presentation